Module Cmdliner.Arg

 info docs docv doc env names defines information for an argument.

 • names defines the names under which an optional argument can be referred to.
-Strings of length 1 ("c") define short option names ("-c"), longer strings ("count") define long option names ("--count"). names must be empty for positional arguments.
+Strings of length 1 like "c") define short option names "-c", longer strings like "count") define long option names "--count". names must be empty for positional arguments.

 • env defines the name of an environment variable which is looked up for defining the argument if it is absent from the command line.
 See environment variables for details.